aaalexturing11/aaalexturing11/README.md

 ### 🚀 About Me
 - 💻 Developer in **C++, Web, and cross-platform applications**.
-- 🎮 I enjoy building impactful projects: games, simulators, and educational platforms.
+- 🎮 I enjoy building projects like: games, simulators, and platforms.

 ---